Back to Blog

 Paul Baze, MPA, CJM, CCT, NJLCA

-Whether required by state law or a proactive move toward modernization, digital technology is revolutionizing inmate tracking by streamlining processes, improving documentation and reducing liability for agencies and facilities across the country.
-But this type of major transformation does not come without its challenges.
-Innovation affects everyone in an organization.
-It can make people nervous and uncomfortable, even when they know the short-term disruption will be worth the long-term benefits.
-Strategic change management is the key to creating an inclusive environment where employees feel empowered, where operational disruption is minimal and where productivity is optimized.
+Whether mandated by state law or a proactive move toward modernization, digital technology is revolutionizing inmate tracking by streamlining processes, improving documentation, and reducing liability for agencies and facilities across the country.
+However, this type of major transformation does not come without challenges.
+Innovation affects everyone in an organization and can make people nervous and uncomfortable, even when they know that short-term disruption will lead to long-term benefits.

 Leading Change Management